Year Abroad Opportunities

 Each language in the Department has a dedicated Year Abroad Tutor who helps support our students in making the Year Abroad an enjoyable and successful experience.
 Throughout your second year, you will be provided with various Information Sessions about the Year Abroad, as well as having the opportunity to discuss your plans with your tutors on an individual basis.

-The Global Opportunities Office will also be on hand to talk you through the necessary documentation and help support you in putting everything in place, such as visas (see Changes to Immigration and Visa Requirements), insurance and risk assessments.
+The Global Opportunities Office will also be on hand to talk you through the necessary documentation and help support you in putting everything in place, such as visas (see below), insurance and risk assessments.
 Organising your year abroad does take a lot of paperwork, but we are here to help ease the process and support you in making the right choices for you!

 Every year students returning from the Year Abroad tell us that this has been an unforgettable experience and the highlight of their university career.